HeylelOS/hex/docs/library/hex.md

 Invoke every ritual in **rituals** for each `melted` material according to an order satisfying their dependencies. **rituals** is resolved as in `hex.incantation`.
+Before any ritual is started for a material, a log of level `notice` is emitted for itself.
+And before a ritual is started for a material, a log of level `info` is emitted for the said material/ritual.
 For every material, every ritual is invoked in order, hindered by the **crucible**'s `shackle`.
 The environment is overriden according to the **crucible**'s and material's `env` attributes.
 The incantation is finally executed with the appropriate name and material.